 4.3.15 UL-AoA

 The UL-AoA positioning method makes use of the measured azimuth angle of arrival (A-AoA) and zenith angle of arrival (Z-AoA) at multiple RPs of uplink signals transmitted from the UE.
-The RPs measure A-AoA and Z-AoA of the received signals using assistance data received from the positioning server, and the resulting measurements are used along with other configuration information to estimate the location of the UE.
+The RPs measure A-AoA and Z-AoA (and optionally UL-SRS-RSRPP) of the received signals using assistance data received from the positioning server, and the resulting measurements are used along with other configuration information to estimate the location of the UE.

 The operation of the UL-AoA positioning method is described in clause 8.14.